Social Media Policy

 Comment Policy

-• threats to any person or organization;
+• credible threats to any person;

-• solicitation of commerce, including but not limited to advertising of any business or product for sale;
+• solicitation of commerce, including but not limited to advertising of any business or product for sale; that is not related to Library business;

 • conduct in violation of any federal, state, or local law;